DamieBrooks0803/tigergraph-hackathon/README.md

 #### TopListingIDsInSubWar
 Returns the top 10 posts in the War subreddit, ordered by the number of comments.

-#### TopListingIDs
+#### TopListingIDsInSub
-Returns the top 10 posts in the entire data set including all subreddits, ordered by the number of comments.
+Returns the top 10 posts in a given subreddit by name, ordered by the number of comments.
+Use this as a generic version of the recommendation queries.

 ### Our project UI queries:
 #### Q1controversial